planeasy-webgis/planeasy-crowdsourcing-framework/docs/DATA_ARCHITECTURE.md

 }
 ```

-- `answers`: contains responses matching the related questionnaire schema.
+- `answers`: responses matching the related questionnaire schema.
-- `geometry`: included only for geolocated responses.
+- `geometry`: main spatial reference (usually a Point as centroid of reported locations); used for indexing and map display.
+- `bounding_box`: rectangular extent covering all related locations; used for spatial filters and zoom-to-fit.
-- In MongoDB, ttl_at is stored as `ISODate("2030-10-08T10:12:00Z")`.
+- In MongoDB, `ttl_at` is stored as `ISODate("2030-10-08T10:12:00Z")`.

 ---